CKQB-FM: History

 On December 4, 2008, Astral Media announced that CKQB, along with sister stations CJFM-FM in Montreal and CKZZ-FM in Vancouver, would be rebranded as a Virgin Radio station in January 2009.
 This was in addition to an existing "Virgin" station, CKFM-FM in Toronto.
 CKQB featured a "re-energized" rock format, as opposed to a hot adult contemporary format at the other "Virgin" stations in Canada.
 The Toronto "Virgin" flipped to contemporary hit radio the following year.

 The rebranding was completed at 4 pm on January 9.
 The first song after the relaunch was "London Calling" by The Clash.
 The station subsequently faced criticism for its inaugural promotional campaign, which featured images of pregnant young women accompanied by the slogan "Lock up your daughters, the gods of rock are now in Ottawa."
 The station dropped the advertisements after a number of listeners filed complaints.

 On August 26, Astral applied to change Pembroke's repeater frequency (CKQB-FM-1) to 99.9 MHz to mitigate interference due to the approval of Astral's new FM station in Ottawa at 99.7 MHz.
 The move to 99.9 received CRTC approval on October 14, 2009.

 CKQB's studios are located at the broadcasting complex shared by its former sister station CJOH-TV, on Merivale Road in Nepean.
 On February 7, 2010, CJOH-TV's studios were gutted by a four-alarm fire in the pre-dawn hours; CKQB-FM's studios, located in a separate building, were not affected.

 In 2010, following the reformatting of francophone station CFTX-FM as a mainstream rock station, CKQB switched to an active rock format.
 On February 4, 2011, the station dropped the "Virgin" branding, returning to its former "Bear" identity.

-In March 2013, as part of Bell Media's acquisition of Astral Media, Corus Entertainment reached a tentative deal to acquire several radio stations, including CKQB, as part of an overall deal totalling $400.6 million.
 On January 28, 2014, the CRTC approved Corus's acquisition of CKQB and sister station CJOT-FM.
 The acquisition was closed on January 31.